cartopher/Christopher.Charles---Data.GIS.Portfolio/python-soil-analysis.md

+ # automate and visualize: data tables with python

-### This code automates the visualization of soil health data, a vital aspect of sustainable land management:
+##### This code automates the visualization of soil health data, a vital aspect of sustainable land management:

 ```python
 import seaborn as sns